rudelm/rudelm.github.io/content/post/2020/09/24/block-ssh-connections-by-origin-of-ip-address/block-ssh-connections-by-origin-of-ip-address.md

 ```<figure class="wp-block-pullquote">

 > As documented in the `hosts_options(5)` man page, the standard output is redirected to `/dev/null`, so that there's no chance for you to get the output from `echo`.
 And as you want the exit status to be taken into account, you should use `aclexec` instead of `spawn`.
-Indeed the man page says for `aclexec`: "The connection will be allowed or refused depending on whether the command returns a true or false exit status.&#8220;
+Indeed the man page says for `aclexec`: &#8222;The connection will be allowed or refused depending on whether the command returns a true or false exit status."
 >
 > <cite>https://unix.stackexchange.com/a/149057/298669</cite></figure>

-I've previously used "spawn&#8220; instead of "aclexec&#8220; but the IPs weren't blocked.
+I've previously used &#8222;spawn" instead of &#8222;aclexec" but the IPs weren't blocked.
 There were still connection attempts in the fail2ban log.
 By using aclexec, the exit code will be properly used for filtering.

 Add to /etc/hosts.deny: